How to Conduct an Interview

 In preparation for your informational interview, make sure you:

-As you begin to reach out to your network, consider using this Networking Tracking Tool to help you keep all of your opportunities and contacts in order.
+As you begin to reach out to your network, consider using our Networking Tracking Tool to help you keep all of your opportunities and contacts in order.